DataTalksClub/mlops-zoomcamp/05-monitoring/README.md

 python evidently_metrics_calculation.py
 ```

 This script will simulate batch monitoring.
-Every 10 secinds it will collect data for a daily batch, cacluate metrics and insert them into database.
-This metrics will be avaliable in Grafana in preconfigured dashboard.
+Every 10 seconds it will collect data for a daily batch, calculate metrics and insert them into database.
+This metrics will be available in Grafana in preconfigured dashboard.

 ### Accsess dashboard